FITeagle/bootstrap/README.md

 # FITeagle Bootstrap

-Scripts to bootstrap the environment.
+Scripts and configurations to bootstrap the environment.

 ## Download and Configure Server Components
 ```